PWNFinance/gm_events_cities/events/idos-connect/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Gümüşsuyu, İnönü Cd.
-No: 8, 34437 Beyoğlu/İstanbul, Türkiye
+No 8, 34437 Beyoğlu/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference